x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 # Introduction

-The Stateful Hash-Based Signature (S-HBS) schemes HSS, XMSS and XMSS^MT combine Merkle trees with One Time Signatures (OTS) in order to provide digital signature schemes that remain secure even when quantum computers become available.
+Stateful Hash-Based Signature Schemes (S-HBS) such as HSS, XMSS and XMSS^MT combine Merkle trees with One Time Signatures (OTS) in order to provide digital signature schemes that remain secure even when quantum computers become available.
 Their theoretic security is well understood and depends only on the